walkero-gr/odysseyOnDocker/README.md

 docker-compose odysseyondocker exec bash
 ```

-To compile your project you have to get into the container, inside the */opt/code/projectname* folder, which is shared with the host machine, and run the compilation.
+To compile your project you have to get into the container, inside the */opt/code/projectname* folder, which is shared with the host machine.

 ## How to set your own include paths